Hi9Here/deko-extension/README.md

-# hi9-extension
+# deko-extension
-Lets you add cards to hi9
+Lets you add cards to deko
 and
-Opens hi9.uk as a new tab
+Opens deko.fyi as a new tab